ansonphong/chapterwise-codex/dev/Fractal Entity Tree Map.md

    - Set `children: []` (leaf node)

 **Testing**:
-- Generate index for E02/characters/Adrastos.codex.yaml (verify full entity tree)
+- Generate index for E02/characters/Adrastos.codex.yaml (verify full entity tree with field IDs)
 - Generate index for a .md file with frontmatter (verify flat structure, no entities)
 - Test with malformed file (verify error node created, other files processed)
+- Test file without entity IDs (verify auto-fixer ran in Step 1, all entities have IDs)

 **Cascade Integration**:
 - `createFileNode()` is already called by `buildHierarchy()` which is used by both: